ugreg/connected-field-service/README.md

   <img src="imgs/dyn-appsource-install-select-org-iot-solution.png">

-7. Let's setup the Azure IoT connector assets for your Dynamics organization.
+7. Let's setup the Azure IoT connector services for your Dynamics organization.
   - `A` Your Azure Trial is auto selected for you and should say "Free Trial", this came from the work we did in Exercise 2.
   - `B` Choose `Create new` for our Resources
   - `C` Check Enable Power BI Integration.
 In my case I choose "gregdegruy" as my SQL Server Admin Login and... not about to give you my password silly :P.